 - 3 Tbs. unsalted butter

 - 3 celery stalks, cut into 1/2-inch dice

 - 1 yellow onion, cut into 1/2-inch dice

 - 3 garlic cloves, minced (optional for a more savory soup)

-- 4 cans of butternut squash puree (fing this at Sunflower Market or Whole Foods) or 1 whole butternut squash, roasted with squash removed from skin
+- 4 cans of butternut squash puree, or 1 whole butternut squash, roasted with squash, roasted with seeds and skin removed

 - 4 cups chicken/vegetable broth, plus more if needed

 - 2 tsp fresh sage or thyme, shredded

 - Salt and freshly ground pepper, to taste